nagoya-foundation/dynasync/README.md

 ## Meta

 Created by: Brian Mayer - bleemayer@gmail.com
-Initial commit: May, 15, 2018
+Initial commit: August, 27, 2018
 Distributed under The BSD3-clause license.
 See [LICENSE](LICENSE) for more information.

 ### Current work

+- Creating the back-end lambda function
 - Adding support for more than one folder tracking

 ### To-do

 There are lots of things to do, the ones in my mind now are listed below.

+- Create o front-end program
-- Create a nice user interface for configuring the tool
+- Create a nice user interface for configuring the front-end
-- Make it possible to use in more than one computer at the same time

 ### Contributing